Wireless microphone: Australia

-In Australia, operation of wireless microphones of up to 100 mW EIRP between 520 MHz and 694 MHz is on unused television channels and is covered by a class license, allowing any user to operate the devices without obtaining an individual license.
+In Australia, operation of wireless microphones of up to 100 mW EIRP between 520 and 694 MHz is on unused television channels and is covered by a class license, allowing any user to operate the devices without obtaining an individual license.

 Other countries

-In many other countries wireless microphone use does require a license.
-Some governments regard all radio frequencies as military assets and the use of unlicensed radio transmitters, even wireless microphones, may be severely punished.

 Licensing in European countries is regulated by the Electronic Communications Committee (ECC) which is part of the European Conference of Postal and Telecommunications Administrations (CEPT) based in Denmark.

 White Space Devices (United States)

 There is a move to allow the operation of personal unlicensed wideband digital devices using the UHF television spectrum in the United States.
 These 'white space' devices (WSDs) would be required to have GPS and access to a location database to avoid interfering with other users of the band.
 Initial tests performed by the FCC showed that, in some cases, prototypes of these devices were unable to correctly identify frequencies that were in use, and might therefore accidentally transmit on top of these users.
 Broadcasters, theaters, and wireless microphone manufacturers were firmly against these types of devices ostensibly for this reason.

 Later tests by the FCC indicated that the devices could safely be used.
 This did not reduce the opposition by broadcasters who might also have been concerned by the possibility of entertainment delivery competition from high-speed mobile Internet access delivered in the white spaces.

 On September 23, 2010, the FCC released a Memorandum Opinion and Order that determined the final rules for the use of white space for unlicensed wireless devices.
-The final rules adopt a proposal from the White Spaces Coalition for very strict emission rules that prevent the direct use of IEEE 802.11 (Wi-Fi) in a single channel effectively making the new spectrum unusable for Wi-Fi technologies.
+The final rules adopt a proposal from the White Spaces Coalition.

 Cognitive Access (UK)

 A similar class of device to those known in the US as White Space Devices (WSD) is being researched in the UK and probably many other countries.
-Whilst the WSD situation in the US is being closely watched by interested parties in the UK and elsewhere, early in 2009 Ofcom launched research and a public consultation on Cognitive Access to the UHF interleaved spectrum.
+While the WSD situation in the US is being closely watched by interested parties in the UK and elsewhere, early in 2009 Ofcom launched research and a public consultation on Cognitive Access to the UHF interleaved spectrum.
 The outcome of this consultation and the related WSD activities in the US could have far reaching implications for users of UHF radio microphones in the UK and around the world.